dad/pab1-phase-2017/src/evolution/README.md

 6. Extract the aligned regions corresponding to the proline-rich P domain and everything else.
 7. Calculate residue frequencies in these regions.

-## For DisProt
+## For DisProt sequences
-Calculate residue frequencies in regions/proteins included in data/disprot-6.02.fasta.
+Calculate residue frequencies in regions/proteins included in `data/disprot-6.02.fasta`.
 A command to do this is included in `build-alignment.mak`.

 ## For the yeast proteome
-Use the frequencies already calculated in data/scer-proteome-aa-freqs.txt
+Use the frequencies already calculated in `data/scer-proteome-aa-freqs.txt`.

 ## Making figures
 All figures are made using the `figures-pabp-evol.R` [R] script using data either provided in the repository or calculated as outlined above and shown explicitly in `build-alignment.mak`.